 But don’t take my word for it.
 Here is a simplified and contrived example that illustrates the point.

 Let’s assume that we are interested in buying call and put options on our favorite OIL ETF.
 Oil recently has not been as volatile and we believe that there is going to be a significant jump in volatility given the cyclicality of this market.
-Current implied volatility levels are at historical lows at 6.8%.
+Current implied volatility levels are at historic lows at 6.8%.
 To keep our model simple we assume that the convenience yield is zero.

-In the above grid you want to focus on the five cells circled in red.
+In the above grid, you want to focus on the five cells circled in red.
 When we play the scenario we have in mind, these five numbers will move.
 Right now you can buy a call on your ETF for 1.2 cents at a strike price of 120 with an implied volatility of 6.8%.
 A deep out of money put struck at 70, is currently worth zero.